muchdogesec/cxe2stix_helper/README.md

 If you'd like to run the action in your own repository to create your own data store you will need to do the following;

 First, go to Cloudflare.com and navigate to R2.
-Create a new bucket called `nvd-daily-jobs`.
+Create a new bucket called `cxe2stix_helper-github-action-output`.

 Then go to the Github repo, then `repo > settings > secrets and variables > actions > manage environment secrets`.